Choosing the Best Shared Hosting Service for your Website or Blog

 Ease of use is vital, especially if you are a beginner, or need to keep things fast and simple.
 Check before you sign up what control panel is offered and how you feel about using it.
 If you are a WordPress user, check for that essential one-click WordPress install.

-Some of the top shared hosting services have dedicated packages for WordPress users, or focus themselves on the WordPress niche.
+Some of the top shared hosting services have dedicated packages for WordPress users like Liquid Web, or focus themselves on the WordPress niche.

 Do you need email hosting “@YourDomain” too?
 Does the shared web host provide that?
 It’s also worth checking how many email addresses you are allowed to have.